 If you need to make a quick bolognese sauce, you can use tomato puree or tomato sauce, but you’ll also need tomato paste.
 The paste will help thicken the sauce and add tomato flavor.

-No you don’t.
+No, you don’t.
 But I urge you to try it with all the ingredients I’ve used before you make any changes.
-If you use a food processor to finely chop the vegetables you won’t even know they’re in the sauce.
+If you use a food processor to finely chop the vegetables, you won’t even know they’re in the sauce.

-My wife who is a cooked carrot hater, looked at me when she saw the carrots and wasn’t happy.
-This was the first time I’d made the sauce for her and she couldn’t believe how ah-mazingly delicious it was (with no visible sign of carrots).
+My wife, who is a cooked carrot hater, looked at me when she saw the carrots and wasn’t happy.
+This was the first time I’d made the sauce for her, and she couldn’t believe how ah-mazingly delicious it was (with no visible sign of carrots).

 But as I’ve stated in the past, recipes are guidelines and if you cook with ingredients you enjoy eating, you’re going to enjoy cooking and spend more time creating delicious dishes for your friends and family.

-How to quickly cut vegetables for bolognese sauce
+How to quickly cut vegetables

-Use a food processor to finely chop the carrots, onions and celery.
+Use a food processor to finely chop the carrots, onions, and celery.
 This will make your sauce smoother and look less like a stew.

 The first step in creating this classic Italian meat sauce is creating the soffritto.
 This mixture of celery, onions and carrots is cooked in butter over medium heat for about 10 minutes.
 This allows the veggies to slowly cook and caramelize.